tarwn/lessthandot-hugo/blogs/content/posts/2011-02-02-using-database-snapsot-as-a.md

 The option in this article is also nice if your backups are terabyte size because your restore would take a while and even then all the tables would be affected.
 You would have to restore to another DB and then just pull down the data from the table you want.

 Everyday we create a database snapshot on our mirrored instance at 9 AM.
 Just a little after 9 AM someone deleted some data from a table because the WHERE clause was incorrect.
-Since we had a database snapshot, we could easily pull the data back and it saved us some time since we didn&#8217;t need to restore the database or recreate the data.
+Since we had a database snapshot, we could easily pull the data back and it saved us some time since we didn't need to restore the database or recreate the data.

-Now let&#8217;s take a look at some code to see what can be done after a bad delete
+Now let's take a look at some code to see what can be done after a bad delete

 First create a test database